Karen Magnussen: Later life

 Magnussen retired from competition and turned professional, saying in October 1973, "I'm glad my folks don't have to worry now about paying my bills.
 They gave up so much for my lessons, and they never said one thing about it, for which I love them so much.
 I can help them out now, and help my two younger sisters."
 She performed with Ice Capades for four years.

 Magnussen coached for eleven years in Boston before returning to the North Shore Winter Club in North Vancouver, British Columbia.
 In addition to teaching figure skaters, she has also worked with hockey players to improve edges, power, balance, and stops and starts.

 Despite the elimination of figures by the ISU, Magnussen considers it beneficial to learn them in some form, saying in 2009, "Instead of doing figures on a patch of ice we do it in a more free form, but we still have to get skaters back to basics."
 The Karen Magnussen Community Recreation Centre in North Vancouver is named after her.
 To assist young skaters, Magnussen established the Karen Magnussen Foundation.
 Magnussen was the last Canadian woman to win the World title until Kaetlyn Osmond in 2018, 45 years later.

 On November 28, 2011, an ammonia leak occurred at the North Shore Winter Club where Magnussen was working; she said it caused her breathing problems, hampered her ability to speak, impaired her vision, and left her chronically fatigued.
 Following the incident and treatment with the powerful steroid prednisone, she gained 60 pounds and developed rheumatoid arthritis, temporal arteritis (swelling of blood vessels to the head), and central sensitivity syndrome (affecting the interaction between the brain and vocal cords).
 WorkSafeBC inspectors cited the club for twelve health and safety violations.
-Interviewed by the CBC in December 2013, Magnussen said compensation benefits ceased when WorkSafeBC realized her disability was permanent.
-As of 2015, she continues to suffer serious health problems and may not enter a rink due to the risk from fumes.
-The Connaught Skating Club decided to organize a benefit show for Magnussen in March 2015.
+Interviewed by CBC in December 2013, Magnussen said compensation benefits ceased when WorkSafeBC realized her disability was permanent.
+As of 2015, she continued to suffer serious health problems and may not enter a rink due to the risk from fumes.
+The Connaught Skating Club organized a benefit show for Magnussen in March 2015.